19 min read ·

 If you break out in a cold sweat when you think about an upcoming employee performance review, you’re not alone.
 In fact, 60-90% of employees and managers alike dislike performance evaluations.

-However, they are – it seems – a necessary evil.
+However, they are a necessary part of professional life.
 Constructive feedback is an essential part of employee development, and companies who provide that feedback enjoy greater employee productivity, engagement, and even boost profitability.

 And here’s the thing: employee performance appraisals don’t have to be a nightmare as long as you prepare.
 Let’s look into various ways to get ready and make the process smoother.
 One useful strategy is to take references from performance review examples to gain insights into effective evaluations.